User Ageholmes (Opens a pop up layer) Occasional Visitor

 - "I don't know why your funds are being held"

 - "Maybe it is because you have had a few overdrafts"

 - "Maybe it is because your account balances are low"

 - "we don't reveal the reasons we put holds on checks for security reasons"

 As I told the multiple reps I have talked to, I can't play Russian Roullette with my money.
 This treatment is not ethical.

-User jvallen (Opens a pop up layer) Occasional Visitor
+User jvallen (Opens a pop up layer) Frequent Visitor

 I deposited my payroll check through UPS today and was told that the funds would be immediately available.
 Obviously I was wrong and now I have to wait 7 days for my funds?
 Since this a pay check, this is same as telling me I can't get paid for the hours I worked.
 I have contacted the 'bank' and was told it was because the account was new (i have never had an overdraft, NSF or other issue).
 My company does NOT offer direct deposit and there are no USAA banks in this city.
 It appears that the bank is showing the deposit in the ledger from which they get interest while trying to sell me on a personal loan at over 8% or taking a cash advance on a credit card (at a large interest rate also).
 I have bills to pay and need my money before next Monday.
 I don't want to hear from anyone about debt management or reading page 326 of some agreement.
 A payroll check is a payroll check.
 As far as ALL banks holding checks, that is completely false.
 I have deposited payroll checks at other banks and had the funds available immediately.
 Sorry but I will have to reconsider continuing my business with a bank that 'sells' itself on being friendly to military and ex-military.